3a1b2c3/seeingSpace/README.md

 conditions captured in our input data.
 By designing our model to preserve the structure of real plenoptic functions, we force it to learn time-varying phenomena like the motion of shadows according to sun position.
-This lets us, for example, recover plenoptic slices for images taken at different times of day (Figure 1, bottom row) and interpolate between them to observe how shadows move as the day progresses (best seen in our supplemental video).
-In eect, we learn a representation of the scene that can produce high-quality views from a continuum of viewpoints and viewing conditions that vary with time.
+This lets us, for example, recover plenoptic slices for images taken at different times of day and interpolate between them to observe how shadows move as the day progresses (best seen in our supplemental video).

-Our work makes three key contributions: first, a representation, called a DeepMPI, for neural rendering that extends prior work on multiplane images (MPIs) [68] to model viewing conditions that vary with time; second, a method for training DeepMPIs on sparse, unstructured crowdsampled data that is unreg- 1 [1] describes the plenoptic function as 7D, but we can reduce this to a 4D color lightfield supplemented by time by applying the later observations of [33].
+In effect, we learn a
-Crowdsampling the Plenoptic Function 3 istered in time
+representation of the scene that can produce high-quality views from a continuum of viewpoints and viewing conditions that vary with time.

 <img src="https://user-images.githubusercontent.com/74843139/135751323-ef8582a0-575d-41fb-9a40-861fbbbd35d3.png" width=500>